VerisimilitudeX/PasswordLLM/README.md

 # PasswordLLM (formerly RealPass)
 Is your password **_strong_** or just **_wrong_**?
-A free and open source program to test your password against realistic and real-world scenarios.
+A free and open-source program to test your password against realistic and real-world scenarios.

-PasswordLLM is a free and open source password testing tool that uses realistic and real-world scenarios to evaluate the strength of your passwords.
+PasswordLLM is a free and open-source password testing tool that uses realistic and real-world scenarios to evaluate the strength of your passwords.

 ## Features